Find Grad Schools

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In 2016, there was an estimated number of 136,100 jobs in the United States for Human Resources Manager.
+There were about 136,100 jobs for Human Resources Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,300 new jobs for Human Resources Manager by 2026.
-Due to new job openings and attrition, there will be an average of 12,400 job openings in this field each year.
+There will be an estimated 12,400 positions for HR Manager per year.

 undefined